umur282/ui_currency/README.md

 # ui_currency
-getting date from web and showing that in user interface
+getting data from web and showing that in user interface